Home > Facade > Living Wall: Creating Greenery Over A Façade

 The selection and performance of an irrigation system for the green wall was crucial since access for maintenance was restricted to merely two to four times a month and any failure of the irrigation system could damage plants enormously.

 The light intensity varied from 350 lux to 45,000 lux and taking into consideration seasonal variations, selecting the right plants was a challenge.
-The three zones of light intensity were no direct sunlight throughout year (45 percent); sunlight during a few months of the year (35 percent) and sunlight throughout the year (20 percent).
+The three zones of light intensity were no direct sunlight throughout the year (45 per cent); sunlight during a few months of the year (35 per cent) and sunlight throughout the year (20 per cent).